“What you see is what you get. You’ve made your bed, you better lie in it” – The Jam (Going Underground).

 Riding on the Pyongyang Metro System is oddly a highlight from your visit to North Korea’s lively capital city and indeed made it into my top 99 things to do when backpacking Pyongyang.
 Forget the busy London tubes, the old grubby New York Subway and the soul-less Shanghai Metro, this is Pyongyang – and it has a Metro System like nowhere else on earth.
-Here are 10 facts I dug up on the “Pyongy Metro” (yes as a nomadic Northern Irishman I nicknamed the city “Pyongy”).
+Here are some facts I dug up on the “Pyongy Metro” (yes as a nomadic Northern Irishman I nicknamed the city “Pyongy”).

 1. Pyongyang Metro is the deepest metro system in the world (110 metres underground).